ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 NAMD
 ~~~~

-Converts a NAMD trajectory to a HDF trajectory.
+Converts a NAMD trajectory to an MDT trajectory.

 Inputs: